What is Average Cost?

 - Lets say you put a Purchase in for 10 unit of Surfboards at $500 each = $5,000 of stock value

-- You then edit the original purchase and change the Surfboard price to $450 each because your suppliers final tax invoice was lower due to a volume discount you hadn’t allowed for
+- Edit the original purchase and change the Surfboard price to $450 each because your suppliers final tax invoice was lower due to a volume discount you hadn’t allowed for

 - You have then altered the accumulated cost value down by $500 to $4,500.